 (4) School committees are encouraged to exceed the minimum number of school days wherever possible, and to offer extended day and extended year programs that expand student learning opportunities.

-(5) A school committee may establish a separate school year and school day schedule for kindergarten programs which it maintains pursuant to the Board of Education Regulations for Kindergarten (603 CMR 8.00), so long as it provides a minimum of 425 annual hours of structured learning time.
+(5) A school committee may establish a separate school year and school day schedule for kindergarten programs which it maintains pursuant to the Board Regulations for Kindergarten (603 CMR 8.00), so long as it provides a minimum of 425 annual hours of structured learning time.
 In those school districts which schedule two sessions of kindergarten daily, the school committee shall adopt a schedule for its kindergarten programs which ensures equal instructional time for all kindergarten students.

 27.04: Structured Learning Time Requirements